Definitions and exceptions

 Scope variables that are functions

-If the scope variable you are defining is a function variable, for instance if bar
+If the scope variable you are defining is a function variable, for instance if foo

 for definition the variable is: